95% of features go unused.

 How You Can Apply It:

-Identify the core emotional triggers your product unlocks, such as speed, control, confidence, or relief.
+Identify the core emotional trigger your product unlocks, such as speed, control, confidence, or relief.
 Then, build your go-to-market strategy around that emotional narrative.

 Also, explore bundling complementary features to create your own "Prime moment," a sticky, high retention offering that's more than the sum of its parts.